alsouhardyo/Car-Rental-Website/README.md

 # Car-Rental-Website
 This is a car rental website made by HTML, CSS and vanilla Javascript.
-This is a demo site
+This is a demo site.